dbsousa01/Video-Poker/README.md

 [debug]:

--d [credit] [cmd-file.txt] [card-file.txt] : debug another game, follows the cmd-file and card-file to do the proper plays and analyze the game, it only lets the user chose the following command on the cmd-file.txt.
+-d [credit] [cmd-file.txt] [card-file.txt] : debug another game, follows the cmd-file and card-file to do the proper plays and analyze the game.

+[simulation]

+-s [credit] [nbdeals] : it plays the game alone until it runs out of credit or it reaches the nb of deals made.
+It always follows the player's advice, which should give the best advice on what the player should do.

+[GUI]

+-g : it starts the game with a graphical interface, more user friendly.